ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 **As a general rule of thumb, it’s only as decentralized as the least decentralized component.**

 This blog post is mostly concerned with the frontend component and the different ways that IPFS enables maximizing decentralization of its distribution and trustlessness.
 Throughout the post, we’ll be looking at Uniswap as an example, given its importance and the amount of money it secures.
-That being said, the insights apply to any DApp of this structure.
+That being said, the insights apply to any Dapp of this structure.

 ## Publishing dapps: approaches and trade-offs